fornacif/summit-emea-tl07/README.md

 #### :computer: Bonus - Super Fine Tuning

-1. Search for `general`.
+1. Search for term `general`.
 Is the term always contained in the Content Fragment ?
 2. This behaviour is explained by the fact that *general* and *generation* have the same root, *gener*
 3. As before, let's first insert terms `general` and `generation` in *protectedwords.txt*
 4. What if we search for `generals` or `generations` ?